reharris2/Homework-1-Bootcamp-Kickstart/README.md

       1. Each of the Parent Categories above have their successful and unsuccessful categories.

          1. Most of the subcategories of the Music group are successful with the exception of jazz and faith music which are                         unsuccessful at 100% and 67% failure rates, respectively.
       ![alt text](https://github.com/reharris2/Homework-1-Bootcamp-Kickstart/blob/master/musicSC.PNG)

-         1. Plays are the only successful subcategory of the theater parent group with a 65.1%.
+         1. Plays are the only successful subcategory of the theater parent group with a 65.1% success rate.
 Musicals and spaces have              under 50% probability of success.
       ![alt text](https://github.com/reharris2/Homework-1-Bootcamp-Kickstart/blob/master/musicSC.PNG)

          1. In the film & video category, it appears to be either sink or swim.
 Documentaries, shorts, and television projects were                   successful at a 100% rate.
 While the other subcategory projects all failed or were cancelled.